§ 19-7-5. General effect of merger or consolidation.

 (2) Nothing done in connection with the merger or consolidation of the bank shall, in respect to any executorship, trusteeship, or similar fiduciary relation, be deemed to be or to effect, under the laws of this state, a renunciation of any letters of administration or letters testamentary pertaining to that relation, or a removal or resignation from any executorship or trusteeship, nor shall the act or any other thing done be deemed to be of the same effect as if the executor or trustee had died or otherwise become incompetent to act.

-(3) A pending action or other judicial proceeding to which any of the constituent banks is a party shall not be deemed to have abated or to have discontinued by reason of the merger or consolidation, but may be prosecuted to final judgment, order, or decree in the same manner as if the merger or consolidation had not occurred; or the successor bank may be substituted as a party to any action or proceeding to which the predecessor bank was a party, and any judgment, order, or decree may be rendered for or against the successor bank that might have been rendered for or against the predecessor bank, if the merger or consolidation had not occurred.
+(3) A pending action or other judicial proceeding to which any of the constituent banks is a party shall not be deemed to have abated or to have discontinued by reason of the merger or consolidation, but may be prosecuted to final judgment, order, or decree in the same manner as if the merger or consolidation had not occurred; or the successor bank may be substituted as a party to any action or proceeding to which the predecessor bank was a party, and any judgment, order, or decree may be rendered for or against the successor bank that might have been rendered for or against the predecessor bank if the merger or consolidation had not occurred.

-(4) After merger or consolidation, a foreclosure of a mortgage begun by any predecessor bank may be completed by the successor bank, and publication begun by the predecessor bank may be continued in the name of the successor bank.
-Any certificate of possession, affidavit of sale, or foreclosure deed relative to the foreclosure shall be executed by the proper officers on behalf of whichever of the constituent banks actually took possession or made the sale, but any instrument executed on behalf of the successor bank shall recite that it is the successor of the predecessor bank which commenced the foreclosure.
+(4) After merger or consolidation, a foreclosure of a mortgage begun by any predecessor bank may be completed by the successor bank and publication begun by the predecessor bank may be continued in the name of the successor bank.
+Any certificate of possession, affidavit of sale, or foreclosure deed relative to the foreclosure shall be executed by the proper officers on behalf of whichever of the constituent banks actually took possession or made the sale, but any instrument executed on behalf of the successor bank shall recite that it is the successor of the predecessor bank that commenced the foreclosure.

 (5) A new name may be adopted as the name of the successor bank as part of the plan of merger or consolidation, and it shall, without further action, become the name of the successor bank upon the effective date of the merger or consolidation.

-(6) The offices and branches of any bank merged or consolidated under the provisions of this chapter may be maintained as branch offices of the successor bank with the written permission of, and under the conditions, if any, set forth by the director or the director's designee, whether or not the branch offices shall be in more than one state.
+(6) The offices and branches of any bank merged or consolidated under the provisions of this chapter may be maintained as branch offices of the successor bank with the written permission of, and under the conditions, if any, set forth by the director, or the director's designee, whether or not the branch offices shall be in more than one state.

 (P.L.
 1995, ch.
 82, § 45; P.L.
 1997, ch.
 98, § 6.)